lorenpelli/angular-tinyCarousel/README.md

 5. Create Angular Controller

-	You can insert following code after all libraries:
+	You can use following code after all libraries to create controller:

 	```
 	<script>